 If your vehicle is part of a safety recall, it is important that you respond promptly by taking your vehicle to the dealership and getting the necessary repairs done.
 It costs nothing and gives you the peace of mind that comes with knowing that the safety issue has been fixed.
 When a vehicle is defective, there is the danger of vehicle occupants and even bystanders suffering serious injuries.

-If you or a loved one has been injured due to a faulty vehicle or vehicle part, you may be able to file an auto product liability lawsuit against the automaker and/or the manufacturer seeking compensation for damages including medical expenses, lost wages, hospitalization, rehabilitation, pain and suffering and emotional distress.
-Vehicle owners may also be able to file a class action lawsuit seeking compensation for their losses.
+Suppose you or a loved one has been injured due to a faulty vehicle or vehicle part.
+In that case, you may be able to file an auto product liability lawsuit against the automaker and/or the manufacturer seeking compensation for damages including medical expenses, lost wages, hospitalization, rehabilitation, pain and suffering and emotional distress.
+Vehicle owners may also be able to file a class-action lawsuit seeking compensation for their losses.
 An experienced auto defect lawyer will be able to help evaluate your legal rights and options.